gkalpak/angular/aio/content/guide/docs-style-guide.md

 ```

 Alerts are meant to grab the user's attention and should be used sparingly.
 They are not for casual asides or commentary.
 Use [subsections](#subsections "subsections") for commentary.

 ## Callouts

-Callouts (like alerts) are meant to draw attention to important points.
+Callouts, like alerts, are meant to draw attention to important points.
 Use a callout when you want a riveting header and multi-line content.

 <div class="callout is-critical">
 <header>A critical point</header>